 Mr. Janson is a consultant and advisor to the Chief Executive Officer and management team of Richardson Wealth Limited.
 From January 2005 to December 2019, Mr. Janson has been Managing Director and Member of the Executive Committee, National Wealth Management of Richardson Wealth Limited.
 Previously, Mr. Janson has acted as Managing Director of CIBC Wood Gundy Financial Services (Québec) Inc. (Eastern Canada).
-He held senior management positions with Merrill Lynch Canada Inc. and Midland Walwyn Inc. Intensively involved in the Canadian financial community, he held many directorships for several organizations such as: New Origin Exploration Ltd (since May 2004), Midland Exploration Inc. (since February 2007), SIDEX (SIDEX is a limited partnership created by the Québec government and the Fonds de Solidarité FTQ - since 2015) and lastly, Harfang Exploration Inc., since June 2017.
+He held senior management positions with Merrill Lynch Canada Inc. and Midland Walwyn Inc. Intensively involved in the Canadian financial community, he held many directorships for several organizations such as: New Origin Exploration Ltd from May 2004 to November 2024, Midland Exploration Inc. (since February 2007), SIDEX (SIDEX is a limited partnership created by the Québec government and the Fonds de Solidarité FTQ - since 2015) and lastly, Harfang Exploration Inc., since June 2017.

 Board/Committees Number

-Board 10 / 11
+Board 9 / 11

-Governance and Human Resource 8/8
+Governance and Human Resource 6/6

-Units Deferred Units Total nb of Units Market value of total nb of Units (1) minimum participation requirement (2) 108.949 15.183 124.132 \$399.705 Yes
+Units Deferred Units Total nb of Units Market value of total nb of Units (1) Respects minimum participation requirement (2) 108.949 16.603 125.552 \$423.110 Yes

-- (1) Based on the May 15th, 2024, Unit closing price (\$3.22). - (2) Refer to the section: Unitholding Requirements.
+- (1) Based on the May 2, 2025, Unit closing price \$3.37. - (2) Refer to the section: Unitholding Requirements.